 - Connect Airlines’ primary hub will be in Toronto, and the airline will have pilots and flight attendants based there; despite that, this will be a US airline, which is why the airline could operate flights within the United States, but not flights within Canada

 - The airline will use Q400 turboprop aircraft for these routes, which will be acquired from Flybe, the UK airline that went out of business last year (the name of the airline is a funny coincidence, or something — Connect Airways was the name of the consortium that was going to save Flybe, and now Connect Airlines will launch, which is an unrelated airline that will take over Flybe’s planes)

 - Connect Airlines’ Q400s will feature a total of 74 seats, which is a rather comfortable layout for these planes, as they are usually configured with 76+ seats

 Who is behind Connect Airlines?

-Connect Airlines is a new concept from Waltzing Matilda Aviation (WMA), which is a Boston-based FAA Part 135 jet charter operator that has now started the process of applying for an FAA Part 121 scheduled services air operators certificate.
-And yes, this is apparently where the company got its name.
+Connect Airlines is a new concept from Waltzing Matilda Aviation (WMA), which is a Boston-based FAA Part 135 jet charter operator that has been working on acquiring an FAA Part 121 scheduled services air operators certificate.
+And yes, WMA is indeed named after that Australian song…

 The CEO of Waltzing Matilda Aviation is John Thomas, who has been in the aviation industry for 35 years, and who is a former executive at Virgin Australia.
 As Thomas describes the plans for this airline: